Clinical Trials (PDQ®)

 Further Study Information

-While allogeneic bone marrow transplantation is potentially curative in AA, no more than 25% of patients have an HLA-identical sibling donor.
-Cyclophosphamide (CY)-ATG has been recommended as the preparative regimen of choice in sibling donor transplants.
+While allogeneic bone marrow transplantation is potentially curative in AA, no more than 25% of patients have a human leukocyte antigen (HLA)-identical sibling donor.
+Cyclophosphamide (CY)-antithymocyte globulin (ATG) has been recommended as the preparative regimen of choice in sibling donor transplants.
 Results of bone marrow transplantation from alternative donors, such as matched unrelated donors and mismatched related donors in AA patients who have failed IS, have largely been unsatisfactory.
 The cyclophosphamide-ATG conditioning regimen has proved inadequate in ensuring engraftment in allogeneic transplants from matched, unrelated donors for AA.
 This was the major reason why total body radiation (TBI) has been added to the conditioning regimen.

 The study is a prospective single-arm Phase I/II dose-selection and evaluation study.
 The study will seek the optimal dose level of CY based on assessments of graft failure, toxicity and early death during 100 days of follow-up post-transplant.
 A brief synopsis is given below.